Guideline Related to Bank of Canada Oversight Activities Under the Payment Clearing and Settlement Act

 3.3 The Bank’s Main Oversight Activities

-(i) Application of international risk-control standards
+(i) Application of international and national risk-control standards

 (ii) Periodic audits and inspections